Jon McClure: Personal life

 McClure's influences include The Clash, Oasis, The Stone Roses, The Beatles and The Jam.
 On another occasions he has cited his key influences as Bob Marley, Oasis and John Cooper Clarke.
 McClure was part of a collective that set up "Instigate Debate" in August 2008.

 McClure married fellow Reverend and The Makers member Laura Manuel in the summer of 2009.

 McClure is a lifelong Sheffield Wednesday fan.
 He is known to be an avid player of the simulation game Football Manager.
 In September 2009, he became the first member of the public to play Football Manager 2010 upon its release.
 McClure's great uncle, Joe McClure, played for Everton FC in the same team as Dixie Dean in the 1930s.
+In March 2026, McClure was named the new chairman of Sheffield F.C.

 In an edition of The Wright Stuff, he said that he "absolutely loves" smoking.
 In March 2010, he was arrested in Inverness after possession of cannabis, but was given a caution.